 Reference: The Encyclopedia Britannica, Volume 19, 2002, "Henry Ford," pp. 407-409; The Encyclopedia Britannica, Volume 4, 2002, "Henry Ford," p.
 876

 The Walgreen Co. is the largest drugstore chain in the U.S., operating nearly 7,500 stores.
 It all started with one store in Chicago.

 It all started with one store in Chicago in 1901, when Charles Walgreen saved ...
 [Read More]

 Reference: Marilyn Much, "Charles Walgreen Delivered The Goods With Kind Regard", Investor’s Business Daily (4/27/10)

 If I were to ask you, "Who was the first person to circumnavigate the globe?" you might answer with the name of one of the great explorers—Magellan, da Gama, Cook, etc.

-You might be surprised to find that t...
+You might be surprised to find ...
 [Read More]